 - Press Enter to add a new drawing, and type a different number that will be assigned to the new drawing.

 - Go on adding all the drawings you need.

 - Click a different cell to end the process.

 To define an animation level with the New Level dialog:

 - Do one of the following:

-- Select a cell in the xsheet where you want to place your animation level to scan and choose File > New Level.
+- Select a cell in the Xsheet/Timeline where you want to place your animation level to scan and choose Level → New → New Level…

-- Right-click the cell in the xsheet where you want to place your animation level to scan and choose File > New Level from the menu that opens.
+- Right-click the cell in the Xsheet/Timeline where you want to place your animation level to scan and choose New Level from the menu that opens.

-If any level is already exposed in the cell column, it will shift down from the cell you selected on.
+If any level is already exposed in the cell column/layer, it will shift down/right from the cell you selected on.